davislf2/amazono/README.md

 TODO:

-1. Install all Angular in uni (faster internet)
-2. Use Assert, Expect, Should to write test codes https://cythilya.github.io/2017/09/17/unit-test-with-mocha-chai-and-sinon/
+1. Use Assert, Expect, Should to write test codes https://cythilya.github.io/2017/09/17/unit-test-with-mocha-chai-and-sinon/